Overview

 - Drag the mouse to rotate the camera.

-- Hold down Shift while dragging the mouse to pan the camera.
+- Hold down SHIFT while dragging the mouse to pan the camera.

-- Rotate the mouse wheel, or hold down Alt while dragging the mouse, to zoom the camera.
+- Rotate the mouse wheel, or hold down ALT while dragging the mouse, to zoom the camera.

 On the View toolbar, click